picolibc/picolibc/README.md

  3. newlib/libm/machine/_architecture_/meson.build to build any
     architecture-specific libm bits

- 4. picocrt/machine/_architecture_ source code and build bits if you need custom startup code for the architecture.
+ 4. picocrt/machine/_architecture_ source code and build bits for startup code needed for the architecture.
 Useful in all cases, but this is necessary to run tests under qemu if your platform can do that.